Davidocity/FMM/src/pages/about.md

 permalink: '/about/index.html'
 layout: 'layouts/page.njk'
 ---
-> Healthspan: n.
-The length of time in one's life where one is healthy.
+> **Healthspan**: <br>n.
+The length of time in one's life where one is healthy.<br>

-FindMeMore gathers science-based answers and credible insights about maximizing **healthspan** in the second half of life.
-Living into old age with lousy health is no fun, so FindMeMore seeks to identify ways to extend healthspan.
-And what do we mean by health?
-We mean physical strength, mental agility, and spiritual well-being.
-We need all of these to work their best to live our best life.

-As we transition into the second half of life, the path to a fulfilling, meaningful life can be unclear.
-The goal of FindMeMore is to research and identify the best knowledge available on how to live a fulfilling and meaningful life.
+> **Wealthspan**: <br>n.
+The length of time one's wealth will support the daily expenses of a person.<br>
+> **Purpose**: <br>n.
+The object toward which one strives or for which something exists; an aim or goal.

+This site will focus on examining **health**, **wealth**, and **purpose** from the perspective of someone (me) who is in their second half of life.

+As you will learn, I have a few challenges to overcome.
+I will blog about what I do and why, and then will cover the results.
+Over the years I have learned a great deal from bloggers and others who have shared their experiences online.
+In many ways, this site is created so that others might be helped, but it also a way for me to more clearly think about the things I do.

+I hope you enjoy this site.
+Feel free to send me a [message](https://www.findmemore.com/contact/).

+Warm regards,<br>
+Charles

-Subscribe [HERE](https://icloud.us2.list-manage.com/subscribe?u=9649f209f835cc74ddbf6db7d&id=c7ffff8d05) and never miss a post.
+**Subscribe [HERE](https://icloud.us2.list-manage.com/subscribe?u=9649f209f835cc74ddbf6db7d&id=c7ffff8d05) and never miss a post.**